forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex/README.md

 ![Animation showing code completion of a System.debug() statement](https://raw.githubusercontent.com/forcedotcom/salesforcedx-vscode/develop/packages/salesforcedx-vscode-apex/images/apex_completion.gif)

 ## View or Jump to Definitions
-You can preview, view, or go to definitions of Apex methods, properties, constructors, local and class variables, and the standard and custom objects in your default scratch org.
+You can preview, view, or go to definitions of Apex methods, properties, constructors, and local and class variables, and of the standard and custom objects and fields in your default scratch org.
 (See the "Enable Code Smartness for SObjects" section of this README for information on working with standard and custom objects.)

 To preview a definition, hold down Cmd (macOS) or Ctrl (Windows or Linux) and hover over the item whose definition you want to see.